HaziqBinAfzal/jira-python-automation-bot/README.md

 ---

-# 🧠 WHAT I LEARNED
+# 🧠 WHAT WE LEARNED

 * REST API integration
 * Authentication using API tokens